dgraph-io/dgraph/wiki/content/query-language/index.md

 `uid(<uid>)`, like an identity function, will return the requested UID even if the node does not have any edges.

 Query Example: If the UID of a node is known, values for the node can be read directly.
-The films of Priyanka Chopra by known UID
+The films of Priyanka Chopra by known UID.

 {{< runnable >}}
 {